SethRobinson/HoloVCS/README.md

 **You a player?** Then you probably want to visit the [user page](https://www.codedojo.com/?p=2704), it has the ready to run [download version](https://www.rtsoft.com/files/HoloVCS_Win64.zip).

+Check the user page linked above for which games are currently supported.

 You a developer and want to compile the project?
 Read on